Skip to content

 Handle Décor and Personal Touches

-If you are bringing décor items (table numbers, favours, a guest book, signage), ship them ahead via courier rather than cramming them into luggage.
+If you are bringing décor items (table numbers, favors, a guest book, signage), ship them ahead via courier rather than cramming them into luggage.
 For fragile items, wrap in clothing layers within a hard-sided case.
-Check customs regulations at your destination — some countries restrict food imports (favours containing chocolate, honey, or dried flowers may be confiscated).
+Check customs regulations at your destination — some countries restrict food imports (favors containing chocolate, honey, or dried flowers may be confiscated).
 When possible, source decorative elements locally and save luggage space for things that are truly irreplaceable.

 6. 6